PacktPublishing/Cloud-native-Application-Development-with-Java-EE/README.md

 ## What will you learn

 This course will be your guide to building cloud-native applications using Java EE 8.
 Throughout this course, you will learn how to address and solve the different challenges you are faced with when building truly cloud-native applications with Java EE.

-This course is packed with step-by-step instructions and realistic examples that are directly applicable in practice.
+It is packed with step-by-step instructions and realistic examples that are directly applicable in practice.
 The different sections of this course focus on the important topics and challenges of cloud-native application development such as communication, resiliency, state handling, and observability, and how these can be addressed using the latest Java EE 8 APIs.

 1. Design and build cloud native applications using Java EE 8.
 2. Deploy and run Java EE 8 microservices using Docker and Kubernetes